 - Your personal recovery plan, with tiny, doable things you can do to boost your health and happiness in the short and the long run.
 Having a step-by-step program doesn’t just make you feel better once it’s implemented, but can also help you to regain a sense of control over the situation.

 It’s important to note that after a while some items may stop working or that they now serve as a reminder of your coping efforts instead of positivity.
 So don’t hesitate to update your coping box whenever it feels right.
+You could also consider treating yourself to a Spoonie Essential Box or a Healing Box filled with goodies for chronic illness fighters.

 Which comforting things help you cope with pain or distress?